The architecture of Regensburg

 Tourist Information at Rathausplatz 4

-Saturday, Sunday, public holiday 10 am - 4 pm
+Sunday and public holiday 9.30 am - 4 pm

 Regensburg Silhouette